SEIR-0508/u2_express_router/README.md

 > Note:  A **data resource** is a "type" of data/information that applications create, read, update and/or delete (CRUD).

+Like our Controllers, Routers are used to encapsulate certain parts of data we want to work with, that will allow us to keep our main folders clean and organized.
+It also allows people on a team to work on one individual file or folder at a time and push their versions to git, rather than everyone working on one file at once, which as you can imagine, will get messy really quick

 ### Best Practice Routing Set Up by Express Generator

 As an example of using this better approach to routing, let's look at how `express-generator` sets up routing...